apache/spark/docs/cloud-integration.md

 In order to store hundreds of petabytes of data without any single points of failure, object stores replace the classic filesystem directory tree with a simpler model of `object-name => data`.
-To enable remote access, operations on objects are usually performed through (slow) HTTP REST operations.
+To enable remote access, operations on objects are usually offered as (slow) HTTP REST operations.

 Spark can read and write data in object stores through filesystem connectors implemented in Hadoop or provided by the infrastructure suppliers themselves.